 I would have loved to be a student at Yale in 1960 when historian and professor Edmund Morgan looked over his glasses at the assembled freshman class.
 “The world does not much like curiosity,” he began, citing the often-used expression, “Curiosity killed the cat.”
-He wryly observed that curious children overwhelm their parents “with a string of unanswerable questions about what makes fire hot or why grass grows”—and indeed we’ve all heard tales of curious teens who blew up the garage getting the lava flow just right in their miniature volcanos.
-Yet despite curiosity’s challenges—or perhaps because of them—Morgan came down firmly on the side of inquiry, observing that “Children whose curiosity survives parental discipline and who manage to grow up before they blow up are invited to join the Yale faculty.”
-Moreover, he described universities as sanctuaries for curiosity, places “where the world’s hostility to curiosity can be defied…within whose walls any question can be asked.”
+He observed that curious children overwhelm their parents “with a string of unanswerable questions about what makes fire hot or why grass grows”—which makes me think of curious teens setting the carpet on fire while playing with the lava flow in their volcano science projects.
+Yet despite curiosity’s challenges—or perhaps because of them—Morgan came down on the side of inquiry, with this invitation: “Children whose curiosity survives parental discipline and who manage to grow up before they blow up are invited to join the Yale faculty.”
+In joining a university, they’d find themselves in a sanctuary for curiosity, a place “where the world’s hostility to curiosity can be defied…within whose walls any question can be asked.”

-While curiosity is not mentioned within CI’s mission statement, it is visible throughout our website, which is peppered with phrases such as “Curiosity never retires” (OLLI), “Cultivating Curiosity” (SURF LLCs), and “The key to learning is curiosity” (PSY Program).
+While curiosity is not listed in CI’s mission statement, it is visible throughout our website, which is peppered with phrases such as “Curiosity never retires” (OLLI), “Cultivating Curiosity” (SURF LLCs), and “The key to learning is curiosity” (PSY Program).
 Our faculty regularly harness curiosity as they develop and refine research questions.

 Faculty Inquiry Projects (affectionately known as FIPs) are designed to capitalize on the power of curiosity to advance faculty development.
 This spring, for example, Julia “Jules” Balen has led a group that, in her words, “explores the various roles and types of power that play out in our classrooms.”
-She has commented on their rich conversations, adding “We are exploring how we might productively shift the dynamics with the students we find most challenging or with our own, possibly stuck, teaching practices.”
-This work speaks to another part of Morgan’s speech to those long ago Yale freshmen, in which he articulated that communication, more than a desire and responsibility, is embedded in each scholar’s discipline, “the proving ground where he tests his findings against criticism.”
-Within Faculty Inquiry Projects, members work together to explore some element of their curiosity—and then they meet regularly to discuss their experiences, ask new questions, and support each other in new goals.
+They enjoyed rich conversations in which “we are exploring how we might productively shift the dynamics with the students we find most challenging or with our own, possibly stuck, teaching practices.”
+Morgan also recognized the power of this sort of deep exchange, for he saw communication as embedded in each scholar’s discipline, serving as “the proving ground” where we can hold up our research “findings against criticism.”
+FIP members serve a less critical and more collaborative role as they discuss experiences, ask new questions, and test each other in trying out new approaches.

 In another FIP this semester, Lindsey Trimble O’Connor invited faculty colleagues to explore their writing habits.
 With several meetings behind them, she writes, “Most folks in my FIP are going above and beyond in experimenting with new behaviors to help them meet their writing goals…The spirit of experimentation has really been remarkable.
 I get the sense that they appreciate the data they are collecting about themselves and that it has been insightful for them.”
 Her FIP colleague Matthew Campbell took up the challenge to examine his daily routine and seek out 30 minutes a day to write.
 He reports, “The 30 min / day thing alone has been life changing.
 Really, I was one of those who thought I could never get anything done jumping into my writing for only 30 min., and I am so productive with what I thought were useless scraps of time.
 It’s been wonderful.”